jansmolders86/mediacenterjs/README.md

 Or download it directly from Github of course.

 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
-Or browsed to the root directory of MediaCenterJS in the terminal/command prompt and type:
+Or browse to the root directory of MediaCenterJS in the terminal/command prompt and type:

 	node server